HelenNie/Old-CS-Projects/README.md

 Hello!

-My name is Helen.
+My name is Helen Nie.
 I am a junior at MIT studying mechanical engineering and product design.
 I have been programming since high school and have used programming as a tool in a variety of projects.

 1. I learned to program in high school, and my projects from high school CS classes are in the OldHighSchoolProjects folder.
 2. At MIT, I got involved with computer science education and block-based programming languages, namely App Inventor and Gameblox.
 None of that code is here of course.